UGL1/trygger_old/README.md

 ## Purpose

-Trygger is an easy-to-use Windows only python app.
+`Trygger` is an easy-to-use Windows only python app.

 It helps you decorate functions so that they are called when a key (or a sequence of keys) is pressed once or twice.

 The decorated function is placed in a separated thread periodically checking for keys pressed.

-Trygger relies on `km`, which is a small module dedicated to
+`Trygger` relies on `kmHook`, which is a small module dedicated to
 - detect keyboard and mouse events ;
 - synthesize keyboard and mouse events ;
 - create continuous mouse movements.